mrocklin/blog/_posts/work/2016-09-13-dask-and-celery.md

 Final Thoughts
 --------------

-So I'll claim that for standard workloads Dask can easily replace Celery, *assuming you're not diving into deep API*.
+Based on this very shallow exploration of Celery, I'll foolishly claim that Dask can handle Celery workloads, *if you're not diving into deep API*.
 However all of that deep API is actually really important.
 Celery evolved in this domain and developed tons of features that solve problems that arise over and over again.
 This history saves users an enormous amount of time.
 Dask evolved in a very different space and has developed a very different set of tricks.
 Many of Dask's tricks are general enough that they can solve Celery problems with a small bit of effort, but there's still that extra step.
 I'm seeing people applying that effort to problems now and I think it'll be interesting to see what comes out of it.

 Going through the Celery API was a good experience for me personally.
 I think that there are some good concepts from Celery that can inform future Dask